-Finally, the Court notes that at least one of the nonmoving defendants is not a motor carrier or broker of motor carrier services within the meaning of the FAAAA.
+The Court takes a moment to note that at least one of the nonmoving defendants is not a motor carrier or broker of motor carrier services within the meaning of the FAAAA.
 As such, the FAAAA does not necessarily preempt Siaci's state law-based non-contractual claims against all defendants.
-But because the first four counts alleged in the SAC do not differentiate between the motor carrier-and non-motor carrier-defendants, the Court will dismiss these state law-based non-contractual claims.
+But because the distinct counts alleged in the Amended Complaint do not differentiate between the motor carrier- and non-motor carrier-defendants, the Court will dismiss the state law-based negligence, breach of bailment, and conversion claims as to all defendants without prejudice.